project-gen3sis/R-package/README.md

 ### How to install gen3sis

-gen3sis will be soon on CRAN.
-As soon as this is done, you can install the latest CRAN release via
+gen3sis is avabaile on [CRAN](https://CRAN.R-project.org/package=gen3sis).
+You can install the latest CRAN release via

 ```{r}
 install.packages("gen3sis")
 ```

-Until then, you can install the latest development release from GitHub via
+you can also install the latest development release from GitHub via

 ```{r}
 devtools::install_github(repo = "project-gen3sis/R-package/",